-C. Treatment of Expenditures That Are Expenses of Acquiror and Are Paid by Acquiror
+C. Treatment of Acquiror Expenses Paid by Acquiror

 If an expenditure is an Acquiror expense rather than an asumed liability, the treatment is the same as if there had been no acquisition.
 This "step-in-the shoes" treatment is simple and generally favorable to the parties, especially Acquiror.